MBTIMover

 How is ISTP different from INTP?

 While both types share dominant Introverted Thinking (Ti), the key difference lies in their auxiliary function.
-ISTPs pair Ti with Extraverted Sensing (Se), which grounds their analysis in concrete, physical reality and gives them notable hands-on skill.
-INTPs pair Ti with Extraverted Intuition (Ne), which orients their analysis toward abstract possibilities and theoretical frameworks.
-As Myers and Myers (1995) note, ISTPs tend to think with their hands and learn through direct experimentation, while INTPs tend to think in conceptual models and learn through theoretical exploration.
+ISTPs pair introverted thinking with Extraverted Sensing (Se), which grounds their analysis in concrete, physical reality and gives them notable hands-on skill.
+INTPs pair introverted thinking with Extraverted Intuition (Ne), which orients their analysis toward abstract possibilities and theoretical frameworks.
+As Myers and Myers (1995) note, ISTPs think with their hands and learn through direct experimentation, while INTPs think in conceptual models and learn through theoretical exploration.

 Are ISTPs really as unemotional as stereotypes suggest?